jporonovich/VicesAndEconomics/README.md

 An article published on WebMD, “[As Economy Goes Down, Drinking Goes Up]( https://www.webmd.com/mental-health/addiction/news/20111013/as-economy-goes-down-drinking-goes-up)” suggested that drinking and alcohol consumption are inversely correlated in the United States. <br />

 Preliminary research shows that between 2000 and 2020 alcohol spending and Canadian GDP are both positively correlated not negatively correlated (Coef: 0.97).
-This can be inturpreted as the alcohol industry grew and shrank with the Canadian economy over the last 20 years.
-However, the is not indicative of purchasing behavior during an economic recession.<br />
+This can be inturpreted as the alcohol industry grew and shrank with the Canadian economy over the last 20 years and disproves the article sited above.
+However, this period captures a 20-year trend not consumer purchasing behavior during an economic recession.<br />

 A similar trend but inverted is seen in the tobacco industry.
 Fom 2004 to 2020 cigarettes sales and canadian GDP had a negative correlation coefficient of -0.72.
 At face value this suggests that tobacco sales decreased as the Canadian economy increased.
 However, this is incorrect.
 This trend is representative of Health Canada's war on tobacco and part of a larger smoking cessation movement.<br />